 Matt Stifler wants to be just like his big bro, making porn movies and having a good time in college.
 After sabotaging the school band, he gets sent to band camp where he really doesn't like it at first but then learns how to deal with the bandeez.

 Erik, and Cooze start college and pledge the Beta House fraternity, presided over by none other than legendary Dwight Stifler.
 But chaos ensues when a fraternity of geeks threatens to stop ...
 See full summary »

 Ten years after the first American Pie movie, three new hapless virgins discover the Bible hidden in the school library at East Great Falls High.
 Unfortunately for them, the book is ruined,...
 See full summary »

 Jim, Oz, Finch and Kevin are four friends who make a pact that before they graduate they will all lose their virginity.
 The hard job now is how to reach that goal by prom night.
 Whilst Oz begins singing to grab attention and Kevin tries to persuade his girlfriend, Finch tries any easy route of spreading rumors and Jim fails miserably.
-Whether it is being caught on top of a pie or on the Internet, Jim always end up with his trusty sex advice from his father.
-Will they achieve their goal of getting laid by prom night? or will they learn something much different.
+Whether it is being caught on top of a pie or on the Internet, Jim always ends up with his trusty sex advice from his father.
+Will they achieve their goal of getting laid by prom night?
+Or will they learn something much different?
 Written by

 34 of 58 people found this review helpful.

 Was this review helpful to you?